milessabin/export-hook/README.md

 However, these aren't the semantics we want for automatically derived type class instances.
 Here we want hand written instances, which will typically be defined in the implicit scope, to take precedence over derived instances.
-This directly conflicts with the fact that orphans must be imported.
+This directly conflicts with the need to import orphans.

-To complicate matters still further it's common for there to be a default type class instance for a very general type such as `AnyRef` or `Any`.
+To complicate matters still further, it's common for there to be a default type class instance for a very general type such as `AnyRef` or `Any`.
 This will typically be defined as a lowest priority instance in the companion object of the type class trait.
 We will want derived instances to have a higher priority than these very general instances.

-In other words, we want derived instances to have a priority inbetween hand-crafted specific instances (in the implicit scope) and very general fallback instances (also in the implicit scope).
+In other words, we want derived instances to have a priority in-between hand-crafted specific instances (in the implicit scope) and very general fallback instances (also in the implicit scope).
 This is very difficult to achieve with orphan instances.

 ## Dealing with derived orphans

-[shapeless][shapeless] has an evolving set of mechanisms which help to deal with this problem, but it would be even better if we didn't have to deal with this problem at all.
-One way achieve this would be for projects which provide type classes to include the derivation mechanism directly.
-Whilst this has some benefits, it forces a dependency on shapeless on those projects, which might be too heavyweight for them, and which might limit shapeless ability to evolve quickly.
+[shapeless][shapeless] has an evolving set of mechanisms which help to deal with this problem, but it would be even better if we didn't have to deal with it at all, by not producing orphan instances in the first place.
+One way of achieving this would be for projects which provide type classes to include the derivation mechanism directly.
+However, this forces a dependency on shapeless on those projects, which might be too heavyweight for them, and it limits shapeless's ability to evolve independently.

 This project is a proof of concept of an alternative mechanism, a _derivation hook_, which allows derived type class instances to be inserted into the implicit scope with the appropriate priority _without_ requiring a shapeless